Emile Smith Rowe: Fulham agree club record transfer deal in principle with Arsenal

 "We decided the best thing to do was to keep him away from the game today."

-Smith Rowe was then not in the squad for their friendly against Manchester United over the weekend.
+Smith Rowe was then not in the squad for their friendly against Manchester United over the weekend and has now left the tour to finalise his move to Fulham.

 The 2024 summer transfer window officially closes on August 30 at 11pm UK time in the Premier League and 11.30pm in Scotland.